F.E.A.R. 3: Plot

 The game begins nine months after the events of the first two games.
 Young Alma is shown sitting at a tree, playing with her doll.
 She pauses, listening for a moment, but then continues playing.
 Suddenly, there is a growl, and Alma becomes instantly terrified.

 The game then cuts to a prison in Brazil where Armacham Technology Corporation (ATC) soldiers are interrogating Point Man.
 As the interrogators demand to know the location of Jin Sun-Kwon, a red mist floats through the room's closed door, and possesses one of them, who then snaps the other's neck.
 Point Man immediately grabs a knife and slits the possessed interrogator's throat.
 The man's body falls to the ground, leaving only Fettel, surrounded by the red mist.
 Point Man then sets out to rescue Jin, who is trapped in Fairport, and is joined by a reluctant Fettel, who is more concerned with Alma's pregnancy than Jin's fate.

-The brothers escape the prison via the sewers, and steal a helicopter, flying back to Fairport, unaware how dangerous the city has become.
+The brothers escape the prison via the sewers and steal a helicopter, flying back to Fairport, unaware of how dangerous the city has become.
 As they approach the city, a wave of psychic energy hits the helicopter, forcing them to crash.
-As they move across the city, they discover that most of the population have either been driven insane by the paranormal activity or executed by ATC clean up crews.
+As they move across the city, they discover that most of the population have either been driven insane by the paranormal activity or executed by ATC clean-up crews.
 Meanwhile, both men begin to catch glimpses and have hallucinations of a hideous creature.
 In one particular vision, the creature is about to attack a terrified Alma.
-Intermittently, they are also dragged into a fragment of memory from their childhood, when they were kept imprisoned in a lab by Harlan Wade, and experimented upon.
+Intermittently, they are also dragged into a fragment of memory from their childhood, when they were kept imprisoned in a lab by Harlan Wade and experimented upon.

 Eventually, the brothers find Jin, although she cannot see Fettel.
 She tells Point Man that Sgt.
 Michael Becket of Delta Force is claiming he was raped by Alma and is the father of her unborn child.
 Given that Alma is pregnant, Jin speculates that the energy pulses may be her contractions rippling out across the world.
 With Becket held captive by ATC, he is due to be transported out of the city in a few hours, so the brothers head to intercept him.
 As the city literally collapses in on itself, they approach the airport.
 Finding a distraught Becket, Fettel possesses him, confirming he is telling the truth about his role in Alma's pregnancy and learning about Project Harbinger and the attempt to artificially create psychic commanders.
 However, the possession causes Becket to explode.